-If your company doesn’t already use corporate credit cards that earn airline miles or cash back, you’re missing a major opportunity to supplement your travel budget.
+If your company doesn’t already use corporate credit cards that earn airline miles or cash back, you’re missing a major opportunity to supplement your travel budget and reduce your business travel expenses.
 You can collect those airline miles or cash and use them to buy more airline tickets for business trips.

 If you set up company purchasing cards, or P-cards, you can set limits to what and how much can be bought using the card.
 For instance, your office manager who never travels can still use her P-card to buy office supplies and earn cash back or reward miles to supplement your travel budget.